Prints by David Hockney (born 1937 died 2026)

-David Hockney is, quite simply, the greatest living British artist, as well as the most expensive – his 1972 Portrait of an Artist (Pool with Two Figures) sold for a world record $90 million at auction in 2018.
+David Hockney was widely regarded as the greatest living British artist, as well as one of the most valuable.
+His 1972 work Portrait of an Artist (Pool with Two Figures) sold for a record‑breaking $90 million at auction in 2018.
+This record was surpassed only in 2019, when Jeff Koons’s Rabbit sold for slightly more — though, allowing for inflation, the two remained broadly comparable.

 ”more”

-He was a precocious boy, beginning his studies at the Bradford School of Art aged just 16 and moving on to the Royal College of Art in 1959 – he was awarded the institution’s gold medal in 1962.
-A year later, his first solo show was a triumph.
-Since then, he has exhibited worldwide.
-He lives mainly in Bridlington, where his Yorkshire landscapes are painted, and California, his American home since 1964.
-But “I live wherever I happen to be,” he says.
+A precocious talent, Hockney began his studies at the Bradford School of Art at just 16, later joining the Royal College of Art in 1959, where he was awarded the institution’s Gold Medal in 1962.
+His first solo exhibition the following year was a triumph, launching a career that went on to span decades and continents.
+He lived mainly in Bridlington, where he painted his Yorkshire landscapes, and in California, his American home from 1964 onward.
+“I live wherever I happen to be,” he often said.

 “Laugh a lot.
 It clears the lungs.”